reemsh2000/The-World/README.md

 ## User Story  :books:
 > User
 * As a user, I can see all the countries of the world and information about them.
-* As a user, I can filter the countries  by region .
+* As a user, I can filter the countries by region.
-* As a user, I can search about spacific country and open the location on the map .
+* As a user, I can search for a specific country and open the location on the map.
-* As a user, I can find a border countries of a spacific country .
+* As a user, I can find border countries of a specific country.

 --------------------------
 ## User journey  :open_book:
-The user will enter the site and will see all world countries , and can search about spacific country through search bar , and filter the countries by region through filter bar, and ghe can click on any country , and see more information about it , and see the border countries around it.
+The user will enter the site and will see all world countries and can search about the specific country through the search bar, and filter the countries by region through the filter bar, and he can click on any country, and see more information about it, and see the border countries around it.

 ------
 ## Technologies 💻:-